Concept | Data lineage#

 You can access the Data Lineage view in several ways:

-• From a dataset Explore view or Prepare recipe: Right-click on a column name and select See column lineage.
+Right-click on a column name, and select See column lineage.

-• From the right panel within a dataset: Go to the Schema tab and click on the data lineage icon data-lineage-icon.
+Go to the Schema (Schema icon.) tab and click the data lineage (Data lineage icon.) icon.